 A theory, stemming from an experiment by social psychologist Stanley Milgram in the 1960s, claims that each of us is connected to any other through only six friends.
 According to a recent study, Facebook reduces the figure of six degrees of separation to only four, which means, by all accounts, social networking is making the world even smaller…well, at least figuratively.

 In general, these social networking sites were developed to allow individuals to make virtual connections with like-minded others, primarily family, friends, acquaintances, and colleagues.
-I’ll admit that I have accepted a few friend requests from people I have never met before, as we share mutual friends.
+I’ll admit I have accepted a few friend requests from people I have never met before, as we share mutual friends.

-It would appear that these networks are serving as a replacement for more classic forms of communication like paying a visit, making a phone call, or handwriting a letter.
+It would appear these networks are serving as a replacement for more classic forms of communication like paying a visit, making a phone call, or handwriting a letter.
 I am always a bit amazed when I notice I have over 1K Facebook friends.
 Is it really possible to have that many friends?

-The Sun just passed from Capricorn into the sign Aquarius.
+The Sun recently passed from Capricorn into the sign Aquarius.
 As we are now progressing further into the Age of Aquarius, I thought it appropriate to focus on one of the cosmic patterns embodying this sign and the New Age, the archetype of Friendship.

 So, what is a friend?
 What is the nature of friendship?
 How do we choose our friends?
 Why is it that friendship seems to be essential to the human experience?
 These questions have been the subject of countless prose and poetry, over the centuries.